OpenAXES-IMU/OpenAXES/hardware/README.md

 The **Hardware** subdirectory contains the ECAD design files for the OpenAXES PCB and its fabrication outputs, and MCAD files for the housing and calibration fixture.

+This documentation describes Open Hardware and is licensed under the CERN-OHL-S v2 or any later version.
+See [License](#license) below for more information.

 ## PCB

 This directory comprises the Altium Designer and KiCad EDA files.